LouisCAD/Splitties/README.md

 Finally, if you find a typo, please, submit a pull-request without opening an issue.

+## What is a split
+A "split" is a module of the Splitties library that you can add as a dependency.
+It only includes the required transitive dependencies.
+This allows you to only add what you need in your app or library module, so the final apk is as small as possible and doesn't include stuff not used by your app.

+Let's say you're build an Android Wear app using the View DSL.
+Android Wear apps don't need AppCompat.
+Including it would be a waste of bandwidth and storage.
+The View DSL core module relies on the Android SDK but not on AppCompat, so you don't bloat your wrist app with AppCompat by using View DSL.
+However, if you are building a phone, tablet or computer Android app, there's a View DSL AppCompat split with a few extensions for you to use.

 ## License
 This library is published under Apache License version 2.0 which you can see [here](https://github.com/LouisCAD/Reusables/blob/master/LICENSE).